ApayRus/EngEasy-content/pages/lessons/27-household/en.md

 ---
 type: lesson
-description: I am making tea.
-Present Continuous Tense.
-Household items.
+description: Learn present continuous tense.
+And how to talk about household actions.
 hideHelp: true
 ---

-# Household Items
+# 27. I am making tea.
+Present Continuous Tense.
+Household items.

 ## New words {new}